piougy/CzechIdMng/Realization/frontend/README.md

 ### Build

-When you are done, create a production ready version of the JS bundle:
+When you are done, a production ready version of the JS bundle can be created:

 `gulp build -p specprofile -s test` (default values of profile and stage arguments are default/development)

+Builded application will be located in `dist` folder.
+Application could be deployed to any http server (e.g. Apache).

 ### [Docs](./docs/README.md)